“[One] of Ní Dhuibhne’s many gifts is her ability to make the old stories new and fresh.”

 “What gives this novel its power is not the literal subject matter of the book, which often threatens to overtake the prose in its tedium, but instead the artful language that invites us to meditate conceptually on the simple life represented.”

 The most overused epithet for an underrated writer is that she is a writer’s writer; that is to say that only other writers would be interested in her work for their own obscure and crafty reasons. Éilís Ní Dhuibhne’s work qualifies on both counts.
 She is shamefully underexposed in this era of literary hype and she is unashamedly literary in her concerns.

-Read the full review online at The Huffington Post.
+Read the full review online at the Dublin Review of Books.